kaykhan/kaykhan.github.io/all_collections/_posts/2023-06-06-how-to-setup-spot-instances-for-aws-eks.markdown

 <b>1.
 Setup Spot Instance Node Group Using Terraform</b>

-We use the terraform [AWS EKS](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module to deploy a production Kubernetes Cluster to AWS.
+We use the terraform [AWS EKS](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module to deploy a production kubernetes cluster to AWS.

 - We define a set of `eks_managed_node_groups`.
 Given our architecture we need 3 node groups (worker, cron and ops).
 Where the `worker` node group will be a spot instance node group.